bhagwanZaki/Django-todo/README.md

 # Django-todo

 Floran Todo is a simple web application to save Your daily tasks in order not to miss anything.
-The main goal behind this project was to pratice the Django and different generic views of django
+The main goal behind this project was to pratice the Django and different generic views of django.

 # Features